codefellows-seattle-javascript-401n3/lab-11-express-api/lab-dan/readme.md

-#:dog: Dan's Dog(e) API :dog:
+#:dog: Dan's Dog(e) API with Express :dog:

-This is a basic API with _persistent_ data.
+This is a basic API with _persistent_ data which is powered by Express.

-Objects are stored as JSON objects in the data folder and the stored objects have the following properties:
+Objects are stored as JSON objects in the data folder and the stored objects have the following properties: ```id, creationDate, name, breed```.

+Here's an example object that will be sent even if you have not POSTed any data:
 ```
 {
   "id": "1234-test-obj",